Haute Route - Alps 2025 : WAIT LIST

 ---

-All riders can log in with the specific code which you will receive in the month before the event.
+All riders will receive more details around a month before the event.

 From years past, they printed a document and also released it as a PDF.
 Here is an example from the Haute Route Oman 2019 guide book - LINK